donovanrichardson/recipes-api/README.md

 [Part 2](https://git.generalassemb.ly/SEIR-629/W08-D02-HW-P2)

-In this homework, you will add the authentication to your RESTful API and upload it to the Heroku.
+In this homework, you will be adding the authentication to your RESTful API and upload it to the Heroku.

-To receive a full credit to this assignment, you must provide with the following.
+To receive a full credit to this assignment, you must us provide with the following.
 - Full code base for the RESTFul API
 - Link to Heroku URL
 - user name and password for the login endpoint